Top 10 Ghost Towns in The World

 st elmo colorado ghost towns

-Ghost towns, mines, and railroads seem to be intertwined in more than one way.
-When the railroad that was connecting through St. Elmo, Colorado had been closed, the inhabitants of this mining town rode its last train and never looked back.
+Ghost towns, mines, and railroads are intertwined in multiple ways.
+When the railroad connecting through St. Elmo, Colorado, had been closed, the inhabitants of this mining town rode its last train and never looked back.

-The city was in its prime in 1890 and had over 150 mine claims, five hotels, a newspaper office, a telegraph office, dance halls, … The 2,000 inhabitants that lived there left the buildings of the town intact when then deserted it.
+The city was in its prime in 1890 and had over 150 mine claims, five hotels, a newspaper office, a telegraph office, and dance halls; the 2,000 inhabitants living there left the town’s buildings intact when they deserted it.

 Pripyat town ukraine ghost towns

-Ghost towns with parallel activity claims might be frightening, but those with a proved tragic story are straight-off horrendous.
+Ghost towns with parallel activity claims might be frightening, but those with a proven tragic story are horrendous.

-Home to almost 50,000 inhabitants, everything in Pripyat changed after the Chernobyl disaster.
+Home to almost 50,000 inhabitants, everything in Pripyat changed after the Chornobyl disaster.

-The town had been hosting the workers of the Chernobyl Nuclear Power Plant who deserted it when the catastrophe happened.
-The site was practically a museum since things were left intact, however, the buildings were looted somewhere in the beginning of the 21st century.
+The town had been hosting the Chornobyl Nuclear Power Plant workers who deserted it when the catastrophe happened.
+The site was practically a museum since things were left intact.
+However, the buildings were looted somewhere at the beginning of the 21st century.

-Travel tip: You can take 12-hour long guided tours to Pripyat and Chernobyl and discover the top secret military “Russian Woodpecker” of the Cold War era.
+Travel tip: You can take 12-hour guided tours to Pripyat and Chornobyl and discover the top-secret military “Russian Woodpecker” of the Cold War era.

 namie fukushima japan ghost towns